Note on Corona Virus, Flu, and RSV

 Linda Kennedy has been appointed by the Church Board as our Child-Safe training coordinator.
 She will be contacting those individuals who are participating in our Ministry Safe Program to make sure necessary training is complete.
 Pastor William or Gail Gunst, our Child Safe database administrator, will initiate database accounts for each person submitting a ministry safe form, initiate the background checks, and send training notices to all applicants.

 2023 Church of the Nazarene Manual: The 2023 Manual of the Church of the Nazarene is the official sourcebook of church government along with bylaws, history, doctrine, ritual, and policy for the Church of the Nazarene.
-This edition contains all new legislation enacted by the delegates to the 2023 General Assembly.
+This edition contains all new legislation enacted by the delegates at the 2023 General Assembly.

 You can order a copy of the manual through The Foundry Publishing